netomi/netomi.github.com/_posts/2024-08-06-macos-large-runners.markdown

 {% endhighlight %}

 <br/>
-Additionally, your organization needs to have a `GitHub Team` or `GitHub Enterprise Cloud` plan to be able to use such a macOS large runner, otherwise execution of workflows using such a runner will fail to run.
+Additionally, your organization needs to have a `GitHub Team` or `GitHub Enterprise Cloud` plan to be able to use such a macOS large runner, otherwise workflows using such a runner will fail to run.
 Once your organization is eligible to use large runners, you probably want to control the access to such runners for the repositories in your organization to avoid surprises when you receive your next invoice.
-GitHub offers a convenient way to define [runner groups](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/controlling-access-to-larger-runners) to define which repositories can access such large runners.
+GitHub offers a convenient way to define [runner groups](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/controlling-access-to-larger-runners) to control which repositories can access such large runners.

 <br/>
-Unfortunately, such runner groups can only be defined for `linux` and `windows` runners, there is simply no way to prevent that `macOS` large runners are being used by any of your repositories once they are configured in a workflow as described above.
+Unfortunately, such runner groups can only be defined for `linux` and `windows` runners, there is simply no way to prevent that `macOS` large runners are being used by any of your repositories once their use is configured in a workflow as described above.
 This poses a problem for non-profit organizations (like the [Eclipse Foundation](https://www.eclipse.org)) that host a lot of projects and their associated repositories on GitHub as it might result in higher than expected billing expenses as some projects try using such large runners to speed up their workflows without realizing the consequences.